There are amazing people all over the country working on projects to rescue and redevelop precious buildings that will make a difference.

 Bradford Live is working to transform the largest of the great super-cinemas outside London into a commercially viable and sustainable, professionally-run, 4,500 capacity live music/ performance venue, rejuvenating the city and rekindling civic pride.

 Built in 1930, this much loved twin-domed theatre played a central role in the social and cultural history of Bradford.
 It is still important both in the hearts and minds of local people and in the cityscape.
-I’ve been supporting the Bradford Live team through an HLF Heritage Enterprise application.
-Fingers crossed for a positive decision in January 2016.
+Jess supported the Bradford Live team through an HLF Heritage Enterprise application.

 The Clitterhouse Farm Project (CFP)